Smart-Display-Series/SmartDisplay_Arduino_Examples/README.md

 * Description example of control gauge
 * New example Demo_With_Gauge_Indicator_Button
 * Added new example Changing_Pages_Through_Physical_Button
+* Added new example Changing pages through Touch and Physical button both.
+Temperature and humidity sensor reading the temperature data.
 * ***To be added***

+A new exclusive demo, based on the CAN open interface, has been added as an example which offers a number of features such as page-switching functions via touch and physical buttons.
+Temperature and humidity sensor reads room temperature data.
+The touch button controls the indicator.
+Brightness is being controlled through brightness control slider.

 New example Changing_Pages_Through_Physical_Button is demonstration Arduino mega 2560 through  [Arduino RS485 shield] https://wiki.dfrobot.com/Arduino_RS485_Shield_SKU__DFR0259#target_2 [Smart Display Modules Modbus 3.5"]https://www.winstar.com.tw/products/smart-display.html
 The demo code included with ***[Modbusmaster]*** library was made for the Smart Display.